JinfengXiao/PokemonPro/README.md

 On this webpage, you can search for a Pokemon, create new Pokemon, or play a Pokemon battle.
 The web server can be hosted on a local machine.
 We also provide the code for hosting a cloud server on [Heroku](https://www.heroku.com/).

 This was part of my course project for `CS411: Database Systems` in Spring 2020 at the University of Illinois at Urbana-Champaign.
 My teammates include [Joshua Perks](https://github.com/joshuaPerakis), [David Fernandez-Wang](https://github.com/davidfwww), and [Zixuan Shao](https://github.com/PygMali0n).
+The code was originally developed in Joshua's private repo, and this is a public release with sensitive data removed.
 My major contribution to the project is the **full-stack development** of this web application including MySQL & MongoDB database construction, flask & HTML development, cloud deployment, and code documentation.
 My teammates played major roles in data file collection, webpage layout design, the Pokemon Battler module deployment, and report writing.

 ## Setting Up Local Server